-Hippocampal sclerosis is a progressive degenerative disease which leads to loss of neurons in the brain's Hippocampal region.
-It was first described in the 1880s.
-Its diagnosis is often missed as the symptoms in the early stages (dementia etc) are very similar to.
+Hippocampal sclerosis is a progressive degenerative disease which leads to loss of neurons in the brain's Hippocampus (which is involved with short and long term memory, and navigation skills etc.) It was first described in the 1880s.
+Its diagnosis is often missed, as the symptoms in the early stages (dementia etc.) are very similar to.

 It is estimated to affect around 10% of those over 85 years old.